uncefact/spec-untp/website/docs/implementations/SchemeOwners.md

 ## Implementation Register

-Summary list of conformity scheme ownersthat have implemented or plan to implement UNTP specifications to support their customers with verifiable evidence of product or process conformity against relevant standards.
+Summary list of conformity scheme owners that have implemented or plan to implement UNTP specifications to support their customers with verifiable evidence of product or process conformity against relevant standards.

 * Product category is defined by [UN CPC](https://unstats.un.org/unsd/classifications/Econ/cpc)
 * Conformity topic is defined from [UNTP conformity topic](https://test.uncefact.org/vocabulary/untp/core/0/conformityTopicCode)